OutOfSyncStudios/validation-helper/README.md

 # [License](#license)
 <a name="license"></a>

-Copyright (c) 2018, 2019 Jay Reardon
-Copyright (c) 2019 Out of Sync Studios LLC -- Licensed under the MIT license.
+Copyright (c) 2021 Out of Sync Studios LLC -- Licensed under the MIT license.